 - Limited Liability Companies– 33 percent

-Ultimately, considering the pros and cons of each entity type will allow you to make the right choice for your business’s future.
-If you have advice for new entrepreneurs that need help classifying their businesses, share your expertise with us in the comment section below!
+Ultimately, considering the pros and cons of each entity type will allow you to make the correct business decision.
+If you have advice for new entrepreneurs that need help classifying their businesses, share your expertise in the comment section below!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.